siriusctrl/UniPublic/AI/week8.md

 ### Value that Affecting Mechanism Design

-- Common value
+- Common Value
-  - The worth of the good is the same for all bidders, but that worth is unknown a priori, and must be estimated by each bidder.
+  - The worth of the good is the same for all bidders, but that worth is unknown and must be estimated by each bidder.
   - e.g. an ounce of gold
-- Private value
+- Private Value
   - Each bidder has a utility value that reflects the worth of the good to the bidder
   - A golden earring